-When They Leave the Nest . . .
+When They Leave the Nest…

-Like any community, UMW has expectations about how individuals and groups within it will conduct themselves.
-These “community standards” are not difficult to follow.
+Like any community, UMW has expectations about how individuals within it will conduct themselves.
+These expectations are not onerous, and they are guideposts to acting honorably and with integrity at UMW, and within the greater Fredericksburg community.
 Some are based on local, state, or federal laws.
-Others are based on our collective experience of what works best in our community.
-All of these community standards – what we call our “Code of Conduct” – are intended to create an environment in which every student’s success and well-being are the highest priorities.
+Others are based on our experience of what works best in our community.
+All of these community standards – our Code of Conduct – are intended to create an environment in which every student’s success and well-being are the highest priorities.

-We also hold students accountable for incidents in the greater Fredericksburg community.
-Students are encouraged to be “good neighbors” when away from campus, to represent UMW positively at all times, and to understand that arrests have consequences both off and on campus.
+Most conduct issues here are minor.
+More serious issues, such as alcohol intoxication, harassment, physical violence, illegal drugs, etc. are not common, but we address them if they arise as well.
+We also hold students accountable for incidents in the Fredericksburg community.
+Students are encouraged to be “good neighbors” when away from campus, and to realize that arrests have consequences off and on campus.

-How can parents help?
+How can you help?

 1) Tell your student what’s not OK with you.
 Yes, many of them are learning to be independent, but they still look to you for guidance.
 If you don’t want them using alcohol or marijuana, say so.
 “Don’t get into trouble,” sends a mixed message!

 2) Talk to your student about alcohol.
 Perceptions of alcohol use are often inaccurate.
 In a recent study, only 56 percent of our students drank during the previous month.
 Furthermore, 27 percent of our students reported complete abstinence from alcohol.
 At UMW, misuse of alcohol is not the norm, and intoxication never justifies or excuses disrespectful behavior or violence.